-Doug Stringer is the Founder and President of Somebody Cares America and Somebody Cares International, a global network of chapters, centers, affiliate and partner churches and organizations working together to bring hope and healing to their communities through Prayer initiatives, Compassion outreaches and Cooperative efforts.
+Dr. J. Doug Stringer is the Founder and President of Somebody Cares America and Somebody Cares International, a global network of chapters, centers, affiliate and partner churches and organizations working together to bring hope and healing to their communities through prayer initiatives, compassion outreach, and cooperative efforts.

 The Governor of Texas recognized the work of Doug and Somebody Cares in the State of the State address in January 2009 for the relief work in the aftermath of Hurricane Ike.
-Those efforts were also recognized by the Houston Texans NFL football, along with then Houston Mayor Bill White, Harris County Judge Ed Emmett and Governor Perry during the halftime presentation.
+Those efforts were also recognized by the Houston Texans NFL football team–along with then Houston Mayor Bill White, Harris County Judge Ed Emmett. and Governor Rick Perry–during a halftime presentation.

-Somebody Cares has implemented several citywide strategies now multiplied in cities across the nation, including mentoring programs, anti-gang and at-risk youth intervention training.
-Somebody Cares has become a model connecting needs with resources during several natural and human calamities, including the most recent disasters from Tornadoes in the U.S., Earthquake and Tsunami in Japan, The Haitian Earthquake, previous disasters such as, Hurricanes Katrina, Rita and Ike, the Indian Ocean Tsunami’s, as well as the Asian Economic Collapse of 1998.
+Somebody Cares has implemented several citywide strategies now multiplied in cities across the nation, including mentoring programs, anti-gang initiatives, and at-risk youth intervention training.
+Somebody Cares has become a model connecting needs with resources during several natural and human calamities, including the recent disasters from tornadoes in the U.S., earthquakes and tsunami in Japan, the Haitian earthquake, and previous disasters such as Hurricanes Katrina, Rita and Ike; the Indian Ocean tsunami; and the Asian economic collapse of 1998.
 Charisma Magazine named Doug as one of the Top News Makers of 2008.

 Doug is recognized for his contributions in both secular and sacred arenas, including receiving Congressional Recognitions for the work of Somebody Cares, and receiving the Barbara Jordan Leadership Award in 1995 by the United Cerebral Palsy of Greater Houston.

 Doug has served or currently serves on local, national and international boards.
 He has served on the Board of The One Star Foundation, appointed by the Governor of Texas.
 He is the Co-Founder of The Global Compassion Network, serves on the International Advisory Board of The Geneva Institute for Leadership and Public Policy, has served on the national facilitation committee for Mission America, the board of The Sentinel Group (Transformation Documentaries), and others.
-He has served on panels, including a forum hosted by the Heritage Foundation in Washington D.C., as well as being listed as a Policy Expert by the Heritage Foundation.
+He has served on various panels, including a forum hosted by the Heritage Foundation in Washington D.C., as well as being listed as one of their policy experts.

 Doug is a Licensed Clinical Pastoral Counselor.
-He has received honorary and earned degrees from various Colleges, including a PhD in Leadership and Human Development; a Doctorate of Humane Letters from Logos Graduate School; a DMin from New Covenant International University, an honorary Doctorate of Divinity from Cornerstone University, as well as a Pastoral Certificate in Practical Ministry from Regent University.
+He has received honorary and earned degrees from various colleges, including a Ph.D. in Leadership and Human Development and the Doctorate of Humane Letters from Logos Graduate School; a D.Min. from New Covenant International University; an honorary Doctorate of Divinity from Cornerstone University; and a Pastoral Certificate in Practical Ministry from Regent University.